 - Create in-app prompts

-- Promote it via emails
+- Promote the program via emails

 - Run an SMS campaign

-- Run mobile advertisements
+- Run mobile ads

 3. Analyse the campaign results consistently